 A degraded condition is one in which the qualification of an SSC or its functional capability is reduced.
 Examples of degraded conditions are failures, malfunctions, deficiencies, deviations, and defective material and equipment.
 Examples of conditions that can reduce the capability of a system are aging, erosion, improper operation, and inadequate maintenance.

 Obvious signs of degraded material condition of piping or other components, such as substantial corrosion, loose anchor bolts, leakage, standing water accumulation, cable insulation cracked or charred, or other conditions, may call into question operability or design margins of the equipment.

+Signs of aging management concerns with active and/or passive SSCs.
+Licensees in their extended period of operation have aging management programs (AMPs) with additional guidance for monitoring of these SSCs.

 Inspectors should ensure that identified material condition deficiencies are captured in the licensee’s PI&R program.
-Inspectors should consult with appropriate regional and headquarters specialists if there are any questions regarding the operability or adequate design margin associated with degraded .
+Inspectors should consult with appropriate regional and headquarters specialists if there are any questions regarding the operability or adequate design margin associated with degraded SSCs.
 Inspectors should attempt to obtain video movies and/or digital photographs of the degraded equipment (either on their own or through the licensee) to assist the specialists in evaluating the degraded material condition.
+IMC 0620, “Inspection Documents and Records,” contains guidance on the use of photographs or videos during the inspection process.

 Any deficient condition which may be indicative of equipment tampering.
 Inspectors should also evaluate whether licensees actively consider potential for tampering when equipment deficiencies are identified.